-My name is Max Baumann and I am a Web Developer by heart for many years now.
+I am Max Baumann and Software and Web Developer for many years now.
 If you are interested in some of the projects I have worked on scroll down or visit my Github.
-Obviously you will not find everything I’m working on there because I like to tinker around with all kinds of technology (systems, mobile, DevOps, you name it).
-Right now I study computer science in Aachen, Germany.
+Obviously you will not find everything I'm working on there because I like to tinker around with all kinds of technology (systems, mobile, DevOps, you name it).
+Currently I study computer science in Aachen, Germany.
 I love Open Source and have contributed to numerous projects, including rust, probot and other utensils you might have used.
 I'm sure you and me will get along fine, so hit me up on my socials above 🙃

 A mod of the Twitch Android App adding BetterTTV and

 FrankerFaceZ emotes.
 For this project I also built some tooling to

 Check out the Project's Github Page.

 ECL is a matchmaking organizer for Counter-Strike: Global Offensive.